RH015/Election_Analysis/README.md

 ## Election-Audit Summary: ##
 • Give text format to the obtained results the total votes cast in the Colorado country.

-• The percentage of vote by country (and the total)
+• The percentage of vote by country (and the total).

-• The country with the highest percentage of vote participation
+• The country with the highest percentage of vote participation.

-• The percentage of votes obtained by each candidate
+• The percentage of votes obtained by each candidate.

 • The winner is determined by the number of votes won and the percentage of their participation.